alexpolt/alexpolt.github.io/src/dfaa.md

     static float rad = 0.5; //rad - radius of sampling, 0.5 means half-pixel
     static float steps = 3; //(steps+1)^2 - total number subsamples for coverage computation

+    //uv01 should be with 'noperspective' modifier (though it seems to have no impact)

     float DFAA( float2 uv01 ) {

       float2 uvdx = ddx( uv01 );